An independent filmmakers guide to DIY distribution, building an audience and selling your film

 Again, social media sites are key to getting the word out and even some paid advertising on Google and Facebook can help if you've got some extra cash you're willing to spend.

-You can either do an exclusive deal with one distributor or self-distribute and use multiple avenues to distribute your film.
+You can either do an exclusive deal with one distributor or self-distribute using a hybrid approach.
 The second option is what I chose.

-In total, I ended up utilizing six groups to sell my DVD including several non-profit organizations tied to the subject of my film, a Christian film distributor called Vision Video and PBS.
+In total, my documentary is sold through six groups including several non-profit organizations tied to the subject of my film, a Christian film distributor called Vision Video and PBS.
+You can of course also sell digital downloads, streaming rentals or DVDs from your own website.

 You can view pricing examples for educational licenses for documentaries at distribution companies such as The Cinema Guild.